-In Dante Alighieri’s The Divine Comedy (1320) we encounter a forlorn Odysseus in the Inferno, suffering eternal torments for his deceitful stratagems in the Trojan war, and beyond.
-Dante adds a layer to the Classical myth in which an aged Odysseus returns to his native Ithaca, but finds:
+In Dante Alighieri’s The Divine Comedy (1320) we encounter a forlorn Ulysses (Greek, Odysseus) in the Inferno, punished to eternal torments for deceitful stratagems in the Trojan war, and beyond.
+Dante adds a layer to the Classical myth, where the aged warrior returns to his native Ithaca only to find:

 not sweetness of a son, not reverence

 for an ageing father, not the debt of love

 could quench deep in myself the burning wish

 to know the world and have experience